Category Archives: craniosacral therapy

 The encouraging results of the Parkinsons Energy Project (PEP) inspired the development of information, resources and programs that you now find on the Parkinsons Recovery web sites.

-Treatments were administered by 2 or 3 persons (Deborah Russell, Ann Egerton and Robert Rodgers) who are all certified craniosacral therapists and Brennan Healing Science practitioners (which is a form of energy work that is complementaryto craniosacral work.)
+Treatments were administered by 3 persons who are certified craniosacral therapists and Brennan Healing Science practitioners which is a form of energy work that is complementary to craniosacral work.

 Design of the PEP Study

-Reliability of both instruments is well documented in the research literature on Parkinson’s.
-Instruments were completed by participants before treatments began (the baseline), at the mid point, and after all six treatments had been given (the post-test).
+Reliability of both instruments is well documented in the research literature.
+Instruments were completed by participants before treatments began (the baseline), at the mid point, and after all six treatments had been administered (the post-test).

 Video tapes were also taken of 10 motor functions at the beginning of the study and at the end for purposes of comparison.
 Results of the videos of motor functions were consistent with the quantitative findings.